 Proposals from SAS Standing Faculty

 Members of the SAS standing faculty are eligible to submit proposals, but faculty from other schools may play a major role in the projects as well.
-Faculty with new projects are eligible to apply for up to $50,000 in funding for a duration of one to two years.
-Proposals with especially high impact or particularly complex projects and teams can request funding above the $50K threshold, but we recommend first checking with the initiative’s contacts listed below.
+We support a range of funding requests, but typical grants range from $20,000 – $50,000 for a duration of one to two years.
+Proposals with especially high impact or particularly complex projects and teams can request funding outside of this range, but we recommend first checking with the initiative’s contacts listed below.

 Joint SAS/SEAS Proposals